On this page

 These examples all share the same problem, which is mostly a UI issue: how to display the variety of a single product without hiding other products.

 Consider what happens if you don’t do anything.
 The most relevant product shows up first in the results, and just below that, all of its variations appear, like the same t-shirt in red, blue, green, and so on.
-So you’ll get a flood of a single product on the first page, pushing all other products off the screen.
+You’ll get a flood of a single product on the first page, pushing all other products off the screen.
 Another unwanted effect could be that to have only two or three products scattered in seemingly random order - a few green t-shirts there, another yellow one here, etc. Neither of these results is meaningful.
 You need some way to avoid this flood or randomness.

 Distinct helps you remove the multiplicity and show only a single hit per item.